 As the environment for public and private communication becomes increasingly complex, organizations rely more and more heavily on thoughtful and effective communication professionals.
-To this end, Communication MA students may choose to specialize in strategic communication/public relations, health communication or science communication.
-They may also choose an individualized specialization in communication studies according to their interests.
+To this end, Communication MA students may choose to specialize in strategic communication/public relations; health communication; media and culture; science, environment, and risk communication; or individualized communication studies.
 Across all specializations, students receive a strong foundation in communication theory and learn to design, execute, and interpret rigorous communication research.
 Students are challenged to apply communication knowledge to help solve problems and to address important social issues.

 Admissions